Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 Famous Seans include Jamaican rapper Sean Paul and American rapper, Scottish actor Sean Connery, and musician Sean John Combs (Diddy).

-Meaning: “lover of hounds”/“high desire”.
+Meaning: “lover of hounds”/“high desire”, the Irish variation of this name is Concobhar.
 Conor is the most popular Gaelic Irish boys name out there right now.
 It has managed to storm the seas and oceans and make its way pretty much everywhere.

 Famous Conors include the ‘notorious’ Irish mixed martial artist Conor McGregor and English singer-songwriter Conor Maynard.